 Sample some MacIvors Cider, produced from apples grown at Ardress.
-Greg MacNeice, co-owner of MacNeice Fruit who produce MacIvors cider will be on site giving visitors a taster of what he describes as ‘a unique Irish craft cider’.
+Visitors will be able to experience the taste of what is decribed by the producers as ‘a unique Irish craft cider’.

-Learn about the history of the orchards surrounding Ardress on Sunday 1 and Sunday 8 October on a guided tour.
-Another highlight of the event will be the display from local beekeepers - see the bees in action and purchase local honey products.
+Learn about the history of the orchards surrounding Ardress on a guided tour.
+Another highlight of the event will be the display from local beekeepers - an opportunity to taste and purchase local honey products.

 The autumn colours are a beautiful sight at Ardress.
 Take the opportunity to see the golden and russet colours and nature’s splendour on the gentle walks around the property such as ‘The Lady’s Mile’.
 Whilst you’re there, why not say hello to the farmyard animals and feed the chickens.
 To top off your visit, take a tour of Ardress House to discover the history behind this charming 17th-century farmhouse, famous for the elegant neo-classical drawing room, with plasterwork by Michael Stapelton.

-Apple Sundays will take place on Sunday 1 and Sunday 8 October, 12noon-5pm
+Apple Sundays will take place every Sunday in October, 11am-5pm

 Normal Admission National Trust Members Free.